ishrat1102/HTML_CSS/README.md

  Use of basic html tags and making tables ,forms etc are done

  Internal and Inline Css is also used .

+ In table folder few table making is solved with html,inline and internal css ,also other basic html tags are used.

+In form folder few form making is solved using html form tags ,table tags for structure and spacing ,inline and internal css ,and also other basic html tags .